SunStone-Secure-LLC/workload-discovery-on-aws/CUSTOMIZATION.md

             # ...
         ```
 2.  **Consider `source/cfn/templates/neptune.template`:** This template would remain largely unchanged, as it's only used when a new Neptune cluster is provisioned.
-3.  **Security Group Management:** If your existing Neptune cluster is in a different VPC or requires specific security group rules, you might need to introduce a new parameter in `main.template` (e.g., `ExistingNeptuneSecurityGroup`) to pass the ID of the security group that allows access to your existing Neptune cluster.
+3.  **Security Group Management:**
+    *   If your existing Neptune cluster is in a different VPC or requires specific security group rules, you might need to introduce a new parameter in `main.template` (e.g., `ExistingNeptuneSecurityGroup`) to pass the ID of the security group that allows access to your existing Neptune cluster.
+    *   **Important:** The `NeptuneDbSgIngressRule` resource within the `source/cfn/templates/gremlin-resolvers.template` is responsible for creating an ingress rule in the Neptune database's security group to allow traffic from the Gremlin resolver Lambda function.
+This rule is now conditional and will **not** be created if you set the `UseExistingNeptune` parameter (in `gremlin-resolvers.template`, which is typically set via `main.template`'s `ExistingNeptuneClusterEndpoint` parameter logic) to `true` (or provide an existing Neptune endpoint).
+    *   **Action Required for Existing Neptune:** If you are using an existing Neptune cluster, you **must** manually ensure that an equivalent security group ingress rule exists.
+This rule should allow TCP traffic on your Neptune cluster's port (e.g., 8182) from the security group associated with the `GremlinResolverLambdaSg` (the Gremlin AppSync Lambda function's security group, created by `gremlin-resolvers.template`).
+        *   If your existing Neptune cluster is in the **same VPC** as the Workload Discovery deployment, you need to add an inbound rule to your Neptune cluster's security group that sources the `GremlinResolverLambdaSg` ID.
+        *   If your existing Neptune cluster is in a **different VPC**, you will first need to establish cross-VPC connectivity (e.g., VPC Peering, AWS Transit Gateway).
+Then, you must configure the security group rules to allow traffic from the Gremlin resolver Lambda's source IP range or security group (if VPC peering allows referencing security groups across accounts/regions).
+    *   Failure to configure this ingress rule correctly will prevent the Gremlin resolver Lambda from connecting to your Neptune database, causing errors in graph data operations.

 ### Considerations/Limitations